Baggz/Amanda/README.md

 $ npm install amanda
 ```

-Releases are available for download from GitHub.
+Releases for a browser are available for download from GitHub.

 | **Version** | **Description** | **Size** | **Action** |
 |:------------|:----------------|:---------|:-----------|